 It also includes the columns of

-.Variable column with the blending rule applied on it.
+varname_FLUX, the columns ofvarname_ERA5.Variable column with the blending rule applied on it.
 Name of the blended column is similar to AmeriFlux column name but with addition of "_f".

 Note

-should refer to the same variable despite the fact that AmeriFlux and ERA5 may use different names for the same variable.
+Please note that the length of varname_FLUX must be the same as the length of varname_ERA5; at the same location, varname_FLUX and varname_ERA5 should refer to the same variable despite the fact that AmeriFlux and ERA5 may use different names for the same variable.
 For example, for incoming shortwave radiation, ERA5 uses "ssrd", but AmeriFlux uses "SW_IN".
+Additionally, if you have multiple variables like precipitation and soil temperature, you must specify a blending rule for each one.

 Examples